pingcap/docs/op-guide/location-awareness.md

 ## TiKV reports the topological information

-TiKV reports the topological information to PD through the startup parameter or configuration of TiKV.
+TiKV reports the topological information to PD according to the startup parameter or configuration of TiKV.

 Assuming that the topology has three structures: zone > rack > host, use lables to specify the following information: